faviles28/Root-Swarming-Simulations/README.md

-# Root-Swarming-Simulations
+# Stick To Your Roots: Swarm Behavior in Plant Root Growth

-Repository for Princeton COS IW11 project Stick To Your Roots: Swarm Behavior in Plant Root Growth simulations
+Repository for Princeton COS IW11 project simulations